cam-inc/bento/packages/core/README.md

 # @bento-editor/core

 ## Introduction
 Bento is build on top of [Slate](https://docs.slatejs.org/).
 Bento's primary objective is to provide [Notion](https://www.notion.so/help/writing-and-editing-basics)-like editor using Slate APIs.
-For Bento having this aim, you'll find Bento is similar to Slate and Notion regarding its terminology, function, etc.
+For Bento having this aim, you'll find Bento similar to Slate and Notion regarding its terminology, function, etc.

 To better understand Bento, we highly recommend you to read Slate's documents:
 - [Introduction](https://docs.slatejs.org/)